marchantes/foodtruck-finder-api/README.md

 # Foodtruckers API

-REST API for the Foodtruckers App
+REST API for the Foodtruckers App.

 # Endpoints